 Yesterday, Trump vowed to block emergency funding of $25 billion for the U.S. Postal Service necessary to allow it to handle & process expected enormous increases in mailed ballots as a result of the coronavirus crisis.
 Trump has blatantly attacked voting by mail generally, repeating false claims that mail-in ballots lead to fraud which have been widely disproven.
 He has specifically stated that allowing voting by mail would harm his reelection chances.

-Trump’s most blatant attack yet on our democratic process comes on the heels of drastic changes to the delivery of U.S. mail that are certain to obstruct a free and fair election.
-Trump’s newly installed Postmaster General Louis DeJoy, who has contributed millions to Trump’s campaign and the Republican Party, has purged top officials in the postal service and instituted sweeping operational changes to impair the delivery of mail and undermine the November elections.
-These changes include cutbacks in the number and use of mail processing equipment, declassifying election mail as first class, altering mail sorting and delivery policies, restricting mail delivery, and reducing overtime for postal workers.
+Trump's most blatant attack yet on our democratic process comes on the heels of drastic changes to the delivery of U.S. mail that is certain to obstruct a free and fair election.
+Trump's newly installed Postmaster General Louis DeJoy, who has contributed millions to Trump's campaign and the Republican Party, has purged top officials in the postal service and instituted sweeping operational changes to impair the delivery of mail and undermine the November elections.
+These changes include cutbacks in the number and use of mail processing equipment, declassifying election mail as first-class, altering mail sorting and delivery policies, restricting mail delivery, and reducing overtime for postal workers.

 These unprecedented attacks on the Postal Service will disenfranchise voters of color, who are already more harshly impacted by coronavirus and require alternative methods to in-person voting in order to protect their health and safety.
 Many states rely on deadlines for requesting and returning absentee ballots within days of Election Day.
 It is imperative that we have a fully functioning postal service prepared to follow standard delivery times to ensure all votes by mail are counted.